sizhang-ucalgary/Massive_DBPM/README.md

-# Massive DBPM: Mining Domain-Based Policies from Massive and Noisy Access Logs
+# Mining Domain-Based Policies from Massive and Noisy Access Logs

 This repository contains the implementation and experimental evaluation of a high-performance framework for mining domain-based access control policies from large-scale and potentially noisy access logs.